peat/radix/README.md

 This repository provides proof of concept tools for the _Radix_ system.
 It is not production ready, and users should expect it to change significantly!

+Also: there are no command line tools.
+You're flying with alpha quality code, man.

 ## Radix "Package"

 A _package_ corresponds with the object you're describing or tracking.
 A package